Bioengineering Graduate Certificate

-The Department of Electrical Engineering offers a graduate Certificate Program in Bioengineering that is associated with the Florida Center for Biomedical and Marine Biotechnology.
-The Department of Electrical Engineering administers the program in consultation with an Industry-Medical Advisory Board.
+The Department of Computer and Electrical Engineering and Computer Science offers a graduate Certificate Program in Bioengineering that is associated with the Florida Center for Biomedical and Marine Biotechnology.
+The Department of Computer and Electrical Engineering and Computer Science administers the program in consultation with an Industry-Medical Advisory Board.
 This certificate program is a practice-oriented, part-time graduate program designed to assist engineers, scientists, technical professionals, and qualified senior undergraduates in the launch and/or development of their careers and to provide the technical expertise needed in the rapidly changing business, government, and industrial environments.

-Admission to, and completion of, this program is handled by the Department of Electrical Engineering.
+Admission to, and completion of, this program is handled by the Department of Computer and Electrical Engineering and Computer Science.
 For admission, the applicant must satisfy the following criteria:

 - A bachelor's degree in biology, chemistry, physics, or engineering with a mathematics background through differential equations.
 Courses in computer programming, databases, probability and statistics, and molecular biology and/or physiology are desirable.
 Qualified senior undergraduates may be accepted in the graduate certificate program with appropriate committee recommendation.

 - GPA of 3.0 in science, mathematics, and engineering courses.

 - No GRE scores are necessary.
 Student transcripts should demonstrate competency in science, mathematics, and engineering course work.

 Interested individuals should complete an application form and email or fax it to Dr. Zvi Roth, professor and associate chair, Department of Computer and Electrical Engineering and Computer Science, email: email@example.com, fax: 561.297.2800.